Jan Hunt, B.A. Psychology (Magna cum Laude), M.Sc.

 Project, an attachment parenting/unschooling counselor, and a

 for the Prevention of Cruelty to Children).
 She is also a member

-of the advisory boards of Holistic Moms Network,
+of the advisory boards of Holistic Moms Network, Child-Friendly

-the Heart and the bilingual children's
+Parenting From the Heart and the bilingual children's

-lives in British Columbia, and is
+lives in British Columbia, and is available for counseling

 - Published works

-in Alice Miller's Breaking Down the Wall of Silence,
+Alice Miller's Breaking Down the Wall of Silence, (New

 Newspaper column: The Natural Child: Parenting and